-- Undescended testicles: if the testicles are Undescended then the sperm production is hampered.
+- Undescended testicles: if the testicles are Undescended then sperm production is hampered.

 - Anti-androgen medicines: the use of some medicines can make the patient infertile.
 E.g. anabolic steroids

-- Mumps: the history of mumps in childhood may render the patient infertile in the adulthood.
+- Mumps: the history of mumps in childhood may render the patient infertile in adulthood.

-- Genetic abnormalities: some of the genetic abnormalities if present makes the man infertile.
+- Genetic abnormalities: some of the genetic abnormalities if present make the man infertile.
 E.g. Klinefelter syndrome.

 - Trauma: any kind of trauma may render the patient infertile depending on the extent of the injury.